Weekend fishing opportunities

 Stocked the week of April 29 with 2,000 legal-sized rainbow trout.
 This is an 8-acre pond west of Forest Grove at the junction of Hwy.
 8 and Hwy.
 6.

-EAGLE CREEK: winter steelhead
+EAGLE CREEK: coho

 Long stretches of Eagle Creek run through private property, particularly up near the hatchery and from an area below the lower ladder on down past Bonnie Lure to the mouth.
 Anglers are advised to pay close attention to where you fish and we encourage you to ask permission prior to accessing or crossing private lands on your way to your favorite fishing hole.
 See Page 15 of the Oregon Sport Fishing Regulation pamphlet for more information on “Your Rights to Use the Surface, Bed, and Banks of Oregon’s Rivers and Lakes.”